Spacetchi/tumblr/README.md

 You will find the html files in  `[Theme Name] > theme > [theme_name].html`.
 Copy and paste the raw text into your tumblr's customize page.

-Documentation for each theme is in `[Theme Name] > theme > documentation.md`.
+Documentation for each theme is in `[#].
+[Theme Name] > theme > documentation.md`.

 Additionally, this information is usually mirrored on [tumblr](https://fiveppi.tumblr.com) in a more user-friendly manner.

 ## Finished Themes

-- 404
+1. Lemon
-- Facebook
+2. 404
-- Hypertext Markup Language
+3. Very Boring Theme
-- Lemon
+4. Hypertext Markup Language
-- Very Boring Theme
+5. Facebook

 If you see a theme in the repository that is not in this list, DO NOT install it.
 It is in development.
 Wait for the release post on tumblr.